Special Collections Certificate Planning Tools

-If you are interested in the Special Collections Certificate, contact your advisor to work out a plan of study, and submit the plan of study form to Katie McCullough (katie-mccullough@uiowa.edu).
-Please note that this is the curriculum for those students who enter the program in Fall 2023 or after.
+The Certificate in Special Collections Librarianship is designed to prepare students for work in special collections, archives, manuscript repositories, and other organizations that preserve primary source materials.
+Interested students may complete the certificate to have this specialization reflected on their transcript.
+The certificate may be completed by any student currently enrolled in the MA in Library and Information Science and earned alongside the UICB Book Studies certificate and other joint degrees and certificates.
+If you are interested in the Special Collections Certificate, contact your advisor to work out a plan of study, and submit the plan of study form to Katie McCullough.
+Please note that this is the curriculum for those students who entered the program in Fall 2023 or after.

 The Certificate in Special Collections Librarianship allows students in the Master of Arts in Library and Information Science to adapt their skills to the unique challenges of working with rare books, manuscripts, and archives, digitized and born-digital collections, artist’s books, scrapbooks, photographs, zines, and other “unique and distinct” formats.

-The required introductory course and four areas of study offer foundational knowledge in areas of history, theory, and ethics, as well as practical training in the care, use, and organization of special collections and archives, all while promoting the development of research skills and primary source literacies needed for the use, care, and interpretation of historic material.
+The required introductory course and four areas of study offer foundational knowledge in areas of history, theory, and ethics, as well as practical training in the care, use, and organization of special collections and archives, all while promoting the development of research skills and primary source literacies needed for careers working with unique and distinct collections.

 Broad foundational knowledge of physical and digital special collections might be applied in settings such as academic and public library special collections, rare book libraries, government and corporate archives, historical societies, galleries, and museums, and may prepare students for further graduate study.